 If you can manage $2,000 per month, you could retire at 50 with $3.0 million.

 The lesson here: start early and invest as much as you can as early as you can.

 Where Should I Keep Money Outside of the Stock Market for Short-Term Needs?

 Set aside money in an emergency fund and short-term financial goals like buying a house by opening savings accounts.
 This money is FDIC-insured, meaning there is low risk of your funds getting lost if the amount if below $250,000 at one bank.

 You can even earn passive income from short-term interest rates paid on these savings accounts.

 In 2018, I was winding down a stint in investor relations and found myself newly equipped with a CPA, added insight on how investors behave in markets, and a load of free time.
 My job routinely required extended work hours, complex assignments, and tight deadlines.
 Seeking to maintain my momentum, I wanted to chase something ambitious.

-I chose to start this financial independence blog as my next step, recognizing both the challenge and opportunity.
-I launched the site with encouragement from my wife as a means to lay out our financial independence journey to reach a Millennial retirement and connect with and help others who share the same goal.
+I chose to start this personal finance website as my next step, recognizing both the challenge and opportunity.
+I launched the site with encouragement from my wife as a means to help younger generations learn how to invest, manage and plan their money with confidence.

 I have not been compensated by any of the companies listed in this post at the time of this writing.
 Any recommendations made by me are my own.
 Should you choose to act on them, please see the disclaimer on my About Young and the Invested page.